A middle schooler ran away from class on Tuesday. He wrote on the wall with a pencil. I got angry and told him to “get out” of the classroom.

 “Why..?
 Is everything okay?”

-So I did one of the hardest things to do as a teacher: I apologized.
+So I did one of the hardest things for me to do as a teacher: I apologized.

-They always look uncomfortable, confused.
+The students always look uncomfortable, confused.
 They don’t seem to understand my words.
 They certainly don’t know how to receive them.
 And the thought hits me: I don’t think an adult has ever apologized to them before.
-I am modeling something to them that no one may ever show them.
+I am modeling something to them that no one else may ever show them.

 “I’m sorry I was harsh,” I told him.
 “I was in a bad mood.”